dlang/phobos/phobos/Design.md

 Library routines may allocate memory internally, but not in a way that affects the user.

-### Minimize Exceptions
+#### Minimize Exceptions

-Exceptions are inefficient and use the GC.
-Of course, they cannot be used in `nothrow` code.
+Exceptions are inefficient, use the GC, and they cannot be used in `nothrow` code.
 Examine each use of an Exception to see if it can be designed out of existence, like the Replacement Character method above.
 Design the return value such that an error is not necessary - for example, a string search function can return an empty string if not found rather than throw an Exception.

 Investigate the use of Option/Sum types for error returns.

+#### Split-Level Design

+To achieve the twin goals of minimizing allocations and exceptions we will pursue a "split-level" design.
+The low-level function will take in a buffer instead of allocating and will return an error code instead of throwing exceptions.
+Then the high-level function can then call the low-level function with the appropriate buffers and can convert the error codes into exceptions.
+This allows us to maintain the simplicity of the high-level API while offering a low-level API those who need the additional performance.

+### Additional Goals

-### Reduce Template Layers
+#### Reduce Template Layering

-Phobos 2 frequently over-uses templates resulting in situations like `std.conv.to` with over 10 layers of templates before the actual implementation is reached.
+Phobos 2 frequently over-uses templates resulting in situations such as `std.conv.to`, which has over 10 layers of templates before the actual implementation is reached.
 This makes the code virtually impossible to comprehend and significantly increases compile times.
 Templates in Phobos 2 were often used as a way to add in new functionality without breaking existing code or as premature optimizations, this led to haphazard and frequently unnecessary layering of templates.
-When porting code from Phobos 2 into Phobos 3, care should be taken to audit the template usage and determine where reductions in usage can be made.
+When porting code from Phobos 2 into Phobos 3, care should be taken to audit the usage of template and determine where reductions can be made.

-### Source Only
+#### Source Only

 Currently, Phobos is distributed as a separately compiled library with "header" files that contain only the necessary Template implementations.
 The net result is that Phobos is primarily a source-only library in practice.
 By formalizing the library as a source only library, it becomes inured against variations in compiler flags.
 Whether it's a static or dynamic library becomes irrelevant, and there won't be impedance mismatches.
 DRuntime will remain a separately compiled library.

-### DUB Only Builds
+#### Single Script Builds

 The current Phobos build process is convoluted and relies on old or niche tools.
 This makes the process of building Phobos tedious and discourages active community participation.
-DUB will be the only tool needed to build and test Phobos v3.
-Building and testing Phobos v3 should be as simple as issuing a `dub test` command.
-The complete CI process for Phobos3 will be a single build script that the developer can comprehend and execute easily.
+Phobos 3 will use a single build script written in D. For example, running unittests would be accomplished with the command: `dmd -run build_v3.d unittests`.

 ### Versioning and Release Schedule